ember-learn/guides-source/guides/release/tutorial/04-component-basics.md

 All tests should pass at this point!

 Before we move on to the next feature, there is one more thing we could clean up.
 Since the `<NavBar>` is used for site-wide navigation, it really needs to be displayed on _every_ page in the app.
 So far, we have been adding the component on each page manually.
-This is is a bit error-prone, as we could easily forget to do this the next time that we add a new page.
+This is a bit error-prone, as we could easily forget to do this the next time that we add a new page.

 We can solve this problem by moving the nav-bar into a special template called `application.hbs`.
 You may remember that it was generated for us when we first created the app but we deleted it.
 Now, it's time for us to bring it back!